bramvreugd/Domoticz-Resol-VBUS-Plugin/README.md

 2. Restart domoticz or disable and enable the hardware plugin

-Version
+Version <br>
-1.1 you may need to remove device "volume in total" or change it's type from 243 to 113 and subtype from 28 to 0 1.2 Added pump and pressure.
+1.1 you may need to remove device "volume in total" or change it's type from 243 to 113 and subtype from 28 to 0<br>
+1.2 Added pump and pressure.
 Fixed exception about extra data.